 The introduction or spread of invasive or other unacceptable plant or animal species on the project site or areas adjacent to the project site caused by the site work shall be avoided to the maximum extent practicable.
 For example, construction mats and equipment shall be thoroughly cleaned and free of vegetation and soil before and after use.
 The introduction or spread of invasive plant or animal species on the project site caused by the site work shall be controlled.

 No cultivars, invasive or other unacceptable plant species may be used for any mitigation, bioengineering, vegetative bank stabilization or any other work authorized by this GP.
-Non-native species shall not be propagated unless it is appropriate, such as using Secale cereale (Annual Rye) to quickly stabilize a site.
-All PCNs should explain the reason for using non-native species.
+However, non-native species and cultivars may be used when it is appropriate and specified in a written verification, such as using Secale cereale (Annual Rye) to quickly stabilize a site.
+All PCNs should explain the reason for using non-native species or cultivars.

 26. St. John/St. Croix Rivers (ME only).
 Work within the Saint John and Saint Croix River basins that requires approval of the International Joint Commission is not eligible for self-verification and a PCN is required if any temporary or permanent use, obstruction or diversion of international boundary waters could affect the natural flow or levels of waters on the Canadian side of the line; or if any construction or maintenance of remedial works, protective works, dams, or other obstructions in waters downstream from boundary waters could raise the natural level of water on the Canadian side of the boundary.